quasarframework/quasar/docs/src/pages/icongenie/command-list.md

 ## Verify

-The `verify` command is useful to verify that you have all your necessary app icons and splashscreens in the right place and that each file has the right resolution in pixels.
+The `verify` command confirms that you have all required app icons and splashscreens in the right place and that each file has the correct resolution in pixels.

 ```bash
 $ icongenie -h